ziglang/zig/doc/targets.md

 Update the C integer types to be the correct size for the target.

-Add the conditional compilation code for the page size global.
-It is hardcoded for each target.

-Make sure that parseh sends the correct command line parameters to libclang for the given target.

 Make sure that `c_long_double` codegens the correct floating point value.